Havoc Overview Direct link to this section

 Metamorphosis (Abbr.
 Meta) Direct link to this section

-Meta is our major cooldown as Demon Hunters, allowing us to enter our demon form.
-Being in our demon form empowers some of our spells, and giving us haste and leech.
-Meta is effectively a 2 minute cooldown.
+Meta is our major 2-minute cooldown as Demon Hunters, allowing us to enter our demon form.
+Being in our demon form empowers some of our spells, and gives us haste and leech.
 A few talents interact with Meta, including:

 Throw Glaive (Abbr.
 TG) Direct link to this section